getindata/gid-mdp-workshop/Session 1 - hands-on exercises.md

     <img width="700" alt="image" src="Images/BQ_acc_02.png" >

     Copy-paste the following query into the SQL Editor and press `Run`.
-Please note that in Bigquery you reference a table from a specific project using backquote marks:
+Please note that in BigQuery you reference a table from a specific project using backquote marks:

     ```
     SELECT oi.product_id as product_id, p.name as product_name, p.category as product_category, count(*) as num_of_orders